ChugR/solar-lat/README.md

  * Why is early twilight happening at 3:00 a.m.?
  * Which twilight am I seeing: is it civil, nautical, or astronomical twilight?

 This project instantiates a model of the earth and sun that answers my questions and shows why morning and evening twilights are what they are.

+File twilight.py generates pictures of day/night/twilight patterns for observers at various latitudes.

+Files research-xxx.py explore twilight patterns programatically.

 # twilight.py Views